 Lay your hand flat on a table.
 Rotate your hand so your little finger is stuck to the table, but your thumbnail is pointed toward the sky.
 Now reverse so your thumb is on the table.
-This side-to-side motion of a vehicle is called roll.
+This side-toside motion of a vehicle is called roll (shown above with arrows).